-The requested variation consists of an increase to the permitted building height and the draft standard for FSR.
+The requested variation consists of an increase to the permitted building height.
 This Request demonstrates that the variation sought will have no adverse environmental or other impacts, that all of the zone and standard objectives will be met, notwithstanding the variation and that there is no environmental planning reason not to vary the standard.